310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-midori? is something the matter? if you’re still hungry, would you like to eat the fish that was meant for that traitor souma, since he didn’t bother to finish his plate?
+midori? is something the matter? if you are still hungry, would you like to eat the Fish that was meant for that Traitor souma, since he did not bother to finish his plate?
 {% endbubble %}

 {% bubble Midori awkward %}